Productivity

 The implementation only comes after ensuring everything is in order per the plan.
 The teams must be adequately trained, well-equipped and fully motivated to carry on with their relevant tasks.
 While your focus as an Ops leader will primarily be on delegating duties, it's crucial to avail yourself of employee challenges.

-You can know if your process improvement efforts are successful by measuring the results against the objectives you set for the initiative.
+Conducting a post-implementation review lets you know if your process improvement efforts are successful.
+Measure against the objectives you set for the initiative.
 Some common metrics used to measure success include cycle time, defects per unit, and customer satisfaction.
 If you see improvements in these areas, your process changes will likely positively impact you.

 Each step is critical to the success of your project, so don't skip any of them!
 By following these simple steps, you'll be on your way to improving your process and achieving better results for your organization.